localstack/docs/content/en/tutorials/elb-load-balancing/index.md

   localstack:
     stages:
       - local
-...
 ```

-In the above configuration, we specify the service name as `my-service` and set the provider to AWS with the Node.js 12.x runtime.
+In the above configuration, we specify the service name (`serverless-elb` in this case) and set the provider to AWS with the Node.js 12.x runtime.
 We include the necessary plugins, `serverless-localstack` and `serverless-deployment-bucket`, for LocalStack support and deployment bucket management.
 Next, we define the `hello1` and `hello2` functions with their respective handlers and event triggers.
 In this example, both functions are triggered by HTTP GET requests to the `/hello1` and `/hello2` paths.

 Lastly, let's create a VPC, a subnet, an Application Load Balancer, and an HTTP listener on the load balancer that redirects traffic to the target group.
 To do this, add the following resources to your `serverless.yml` file: